 While lifetimes of Rvs167 and Sla1 are similar in both cell types, there is a significant increase in the lifetime of Abp1 in BAR cells (supplemental).
-Increase in lifetime of Abp1 is also seen by epifluorescence microscopy (Fig.2.3B).
+Comparable increase in lifetime of Abp1 is also seen by epifluorescence microscopy (Fig.2.3B).
 I then looked for differences in the sequence of recruitment of these proteins by looking at the difference in time between recruitment of Sla1 and Rvs167, and the difference in time between recruitment of Abp1 and Rvs167.
 The time difference between recruitment of Sla1 and Rvs167 is unchanged between WT and BAR cells, while the difference in time between recruitment of Abp1 and Rvs167 is increased in BAR cells (Fig.2.3D).

+Taken together